British Rail Class 86: West Coast

-The InterCity West Coast franchise inherited a small fleet of thirteen locomotives which were employed on West Coast Main Line express trains from London Euston to Birmingham, Wolverhampton, Manchester, Liverpool Lime Street, Carlisle and Glasgow Central.
+Virgin Trains West Coast inherited a small fleet of thirteen locomotives which were employed on West Coast Main Line express trains from London Euston to Birmingham, Wolverhampton, Manchester, Liverpool Lime Street, Carlisle and Glasgow Central.
 By 2001, the fleet had been cut to nine locomotives, with 86209 being transferred to Anglia Railways and three more (nos.
 86101/102/213) withdrawn from traffic.

 In 1998, no. 86229 became the first of the class to be repainted in Virgin's red and black livery.
 By 2001, all except one locomotive had been repainted in this livery.

 The West Coast fleet contained several 'celebrity' locomotives, including no. 86245 Caledonian, which was repainted into a variant of the Virgin livery using Caledonian Railway blue in place of the standard red, to celebrate the company's 150th Anniversary.
 In 2002, no. 86233 was specially repainted into original electric blue to commemorate the last few months in traffic for the fleet.
 One locomotive, no. 86228, also retained in the old InterCity livery.

 In mid-2003, the rundown of the fleet started as new Class 390 Pendolino electrical multiple units entered service.
 The final three locomotives (nos.
 86229/233/247) were removed from traffic in September 2003.
 The final service being operated by electric blue locomotive no. 86233.
 Several of the fleet were later transferred to other operators, including Anglia Railways (no. 86260) and Fragonset Railways (nos.
 86212/229/233).
 One former West Coast locomotive (no. 86259) has been preserved.